 How to Open an IRA CD

-If you don’t mind using an online bank, you should look into Ally Bank.
+- Ally Bank: If you don’t mind using an online bank, you should look into Ally Bank.
 It offers various term lengths and interest rates.
 Its CD accounts also compound interest daily.
-The IRA High Yield CD comes in terms between three months and five years.
+The IRA High Yield CD comes in terms of between three months and five years.
 The term length you choose will determine your APY.
-Ally also has a IRA Raise Your Rate CD, which grows at 1.50% on a two-year or four-year term.
+Ally also has an IRA Raise Your Rate CD, which grows at 1.50% on a two-year or four-year term.
 If your rates and balance increase during the term of your CD, you could get the opportunity to increase your rate.

 PNC Bank offers IRAs as a CD or Premiere Money Market account.
 For the CD option, rates range from 0.05% APY for three months with balances of $1,000 – $9,999.99 to 1.5% APY for 10 years with balances of more than $500,000.
 The minimum deposit is $5,000 for shorter term lengths and $1,000 for any term longer than 90 days.
 If you have a Performance Select Checking Account, you can qualify for higher rates.
 It’s best to visit a PNC branch to get the most accurate information and an easier application process.